cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - removed trace of wait processes when enable watchdog option deselected
 - tentative support for RAIN textures for objects, terrain and transfers
 - dynamic terrain and scenery loading strategy (useful for slower computers)
-- NEW: improved backward compatibility for ETCS circular gauge, by césarBL
-- NEW: American horn blow sequence for AI trains, see http://www.elvastower.com/forums/index.php?/topic/34721-ai-train-horn-honk-american-style/ .
+- American horn blow sequence for AI trains, see http://www.elvastower.com/forums/index.php?/topic/34721-ai-train-horn-honk-american-style/
+- NEW: bug fix for https://bugs.launchpad.net/or/+bug/1910684 Crash selecting height entry in altitude file
+- NEW: first thread hang is now logged even if watchdog disabled

 Moreover some features present in the Unstable Monogame version by James Ross have been inserted.

 CREDITS
 This unofficial version couldn't have been created without following contributions: